HBIbidunni/alx-backend-javascript/0x02-ES6_classes/README.md

-# ES6 classes -The ALX Project
+# ES6 classes - The ALX Project
 ----------

 This project focuses on understanding and implementing __ES6 classes__ in `JavaScript`.